-SPN1 first came out about 10 years ago, and since then, its use for on-site solar resource assessment or its presence in radiation measurement networks has been growing, notably for industries in the domain of solar energy.
+SPN1 first came out about 10 years ago, and since then, its use for on-site solar resource assessment and its presence in radiation measurement networks have been growing, notably for industries in the domain of solar energy.
 As a consequence, the number of studies using, evaluating and comparing this sensor with other available types is increasing, although the number of related scientific publications is still low.
 Psiloglou et al. (2013) compared GHI and DHI measurements from SPN1 sensors against classical unshaded and ring-shaded pyranometer measurements at Penteli, Greece, during Summer 2011.
-They stated that accuracies were easily verified for 1 min measurements of GHI, with RMSE values varying between 2.6 % and 3.6 %, whereas for the DHI radiation, the observed RMSE (10.8-17.0 %) were not compatible with stated accuracies.
+They stated that accuracies were easily verified for 1 min measurements of GHI, with root mean square error (RMSE) values varying between 2.6 and 3.6%, whereas for the DHI radiation, the observed RMSEs (10.8-17.0%) were not compatible with stated accuracies.
 They proposed new uncertainty values for the diffuse component and suggested that a correction factor should be used to improve its accuracy.

-Myers and Wilcox (2009) presented the results of a comparison study of several radiometers at the US National Renewable Energy Laboratory (NREL) Solar Radiation Research Laboratory (SRRL) in Golden, Colorado.
-They computed bias from the comparison, which were described as function of SZA.
-Bias between $-3.7\,\%$ and $-0.7\,\%$ were found for GHI, but for DHI larger bias between $-13.8\,\%$ and $-4.3\,\%$ were observed.
-Myers (2010) found SPN1 DNI measurement differences (with respect to the reference DNI) of $\pm 15\,\%$ to 20 %, especially at DNIs below 400 W m $^{-2}$.
-At higher DNIs, above 600 W m $^{-2}$, useful for concentrating solar applications, the SPN1 horizontal radiometers produced DNI estimates with uncertainty comparable to a Rotating shadowband radiometer (RSR) DNI estimates ($\pm 10\,\%$) for both 1 min and hourly averaged data.
+Myers and Wilcox (2009) presented the results of a comparison study of several radiometers at the US National ReTable 1.
+SPN1 nominal specifications (Delta-T Devices Ltd, 2007).

+Overall accuracy: total (global) and diffuse radiation \pm 5 % daily integrals \pm 5 % \pm 10 W m -2 hourly averages \pm 8 % \pm 10 W m -2 individual readings Cosine response accuracy ± 2 % of incoming radiation over 0-90° zenith angle Azimuth angle accuracy ± 5 % over 360° rotation Temperature coefficient ±0.02 % per °C typical Spectral sensitivity variation 10% typical Non-linearity < 1 % Zero offsets < 3 W m $^{-2}$ for a change of 5 $^{\circ}C$ h $^{-1}$ in ambient temperature < 3 W m $^{-2}$ dark reading newable Energy Laboratory (NREL) Solar Radiation Research Laboratory (SRRL) in Golden, Colorado.
+They computed biases from the comparison, which were described as a function of SZA.
+A bias between -3.7 and -0.7% was found for GHI, but for DHI larger bias between -13.8 and -4.3% was observed.
+Myers (2010) found SPN1 DNI measurement differences (with respect to the reference DNI) of ± 15 to 20%, especially at DNIs below 400 W m-2.
+At higher DNIs, above 600 W m-2, useful for concentrating solar applications, the SPN1 horizontal radiometers produced DNI estimates with uncertainty comparable to rotating shadow-band radiometer (RSR) DNI estimates (± 10 %) for both 1 min and hourly averaged data.

 The present study aims to list and quantify comprehensively the uncertainty sources for the GHI, DHI and DNI measurements when using SPN1.
-In particular, comparisons are made with tracker based measurements (hereafter, TBM) using pyranometers for the GHI and DHI measurements and a pyrheliometer for DNI, which represent the state of the art for these measurements.
+In particular, comparisons are made with tracker-based measurements (TBMs) using pyranometers for the GHI and DHI measurements and a pyrheliometer for DNI, which represent the state of the art for these measurements.
 For this, SPN1 and TBM data from six sites have been considered, together with laboratory and other ancillary measurements, some of which are original to this paper as radiative measurements.